New York Air National Guard gets new commander during January 9 ceremony at New York Air National Guard headquarters

 |0

-This work, New York Air National Guard gets new commander during January 9 ceremony at New York Air National Guard headquarters [Image 2 of 2], by PO1 Stephanie Butler, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, New York Air National Guard gets new commander during January 9 ceremony at New York Air National Guard headquarters, by Eric Durr, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-New York Air National Guard gets new commander during January 9 ceremony at New York Air National Guard headquarters